elaphantapp/DeveloperDoc/elaphant_uri_schemes.md

 2. Recover the PublicKey and DID field from the JSON object;
 3. Verify that the Public Key and DID match;
 4. Verify that the data character string content, the PublicKey and Sign signature content match;
-5. Verify the returned Requested Content field and the Requested Content value requested in "Step 1" are consistent;
+5. Verify the returned RequestedContent field and the RequestedContent value requested in "Step 1" are consistent;

 # **Request create multi-sig wallet**